WWE News: Finn Balor Teases Fans On Instagram With His Ultimate Dream Match At ‘WrestleMania 35’

 For what it’s worth, the image on Balor’s Instagram is nothing more than some fan art, but it is incredibly well done.
 Along with that, it is also something that is overly intriguing and an image has riled up so many wrestling fans across the world.

-At this time, no-one has any earthly idea what is going to happen at WrestleMania 35 next year, but the higher-ups in WWE are certainly brainstorming already.
+At this time, no one has any earthly idea what is going to happen at WrestleMania 35 next year, but the higher-ups in WWE are certainly brainstorming already.
 It’s possible that they have some ideas in place and are already planning on some of the key matches for the card, but anything could change in the course of a year.
-With that being said, Finn Balor vs. Daniel Bryan isn’t a bad idea for a top bout and this fan-made posted should really be something to take into consideration.
+With that being said, Finn Balor vs. Daniel Bryan isn’t a bad idea for a top bout and this fan-made post should really be something to take into consideration.